 Primary Font: Proxima Nova

 LC State's primary font is Proxima Nova.
 The bold, clean, and well-established sans font infuses a contemporary and bold personality into the college's brand.
 By juxtaposing bold and thin variations, which is the recommended approach, the font can single-handedly serve headline and paragraph needs for nearly any publication.
-Though purchasing a campus-wide license for the font is under consideration, at present, users can rely on Communications & Marketing and campus print to have access to and to utilize the font as appropriate on your publications
+Though purchasing a campus-wide license for the font is under consideration, at present, users can rely on The Office of Communications & Marketing and the Graphic Communications Print Shop to access and utilize the font as appropriate for your publications

 Backup Primary Font: Arial